hrynko/vue-pdf-embed/README.md

 | render | –                           | manually (re)render document         |
 | print  | print resolution (`number`) | print document via browser interface |

+### Static Methods

+Besides the component itself, the module also includes a `getDocument` function for manual loading of PDF documents, which can then be used as the `source` prop of the component.
+In most cases it is sufficient to specify the `source` prop with a URL or typed array, while the result of the `getDocument` function can be used in special cases, such as sharing the source between multiple component instances.
+This is an advanced topic, so it is recommended to check the source code of the component before using this function.

 ## Examples

 [Basic Usage Demo (JSFiddle)](https://jsfiddle.net/hrynko/ct6p8r7k)